Your Passport to Global Affairs

 The Board considered nearly a dozen locations before selecting NUCC.
 The staff is experienced in hosting large organizations, most recently including The Naples Players while they waited for their theatre to be renovated and major events by Greater Naples Leadership.
 Both groups expressed high satisfaction with NUCC as their venue.
 (A map to assist members in locating NUCC is included below).

-The NUCC sound and video system is top notch and has an in-house professional sound and video technical staff who will direct the technology at our events.
+The NUCC sound and video system has an in-house professional sound and video technical staff who will direct the technology at our events.
 We will continue live streaming for our members who prefer to join us from home.
 And as usual, the videos will be available for our members on our website shortly after the presentation and will be aired the following Sunday on our partner radio station, WGCU.

 In addition, NUCC offers other meeting facilities for special programs.